science_of_hot_stampers

 We learn something new about records with practically every shootout.

-Record cleaning gets better, front ends get better, electronics get better, tweaks get better — everything in your audio system should be improving on a regular basis, allowing you to more correctly identify the strengths and weaknesses of every record you play.
+Record cleaning gets better, front ends get better, electronics get better, tweaks get better, rooms get better — every aspect of your playback system should be improving on a regular basis, allowing you to more correctly identify the strengths and weaknesses of every record you play.

 I almost forgot: your ears get better too, whether you like it or not.
-If that’s not happening, you’re probably not doing it right.
+If that’s not happening, you’re probably not doing some very important things right.
+(Maybe some of your records are holding you back.)

 What follows is a typical excerpt from a recent listing.